Benefits Of Skipping Rope, How To Start, And Precautions

 Image: Shutterstock

-Skipping or jumping rope is an amazing way of calorie burning and shed fat.
-In a study, scientists found that rope jumping to dance music helped improve BMIi XBody Mass Index, a health assessment method that calculates the height-to-weight ratio to determine how much body fat you possess. more than stationary cycle exercise (2).
+Skipping or jumping rope is a great exercise to get your body into a calorie-burning and shedding fat mode.
+Rope jumping should be an integral part of your workout routine if you plan to burn 500 calories a day.
+In a study, scientists found that rope jumping to dance music helped improve BMIi Body Mass Index, a health assessment method that calculates the height-to-weight ratio to determine how much body fat you possess. more than stationary cycle exercise (2).
 According to a study, 10 minutes of rope jumping is equal to 30 minutes of jogging for improved cardiovascular efficiency (3).

 Start with a short session of 2-3 minutes of jumping rope every day.
 Increase the duration and intensity as you progress.